A creative image of Mining Companies in the Spotlight

 Generally, too, there is greater scrutiny of business in northern European countries, resulting in lower scores, and less scrutiny in others (such as Brazil) where large companies are often viewed as more reliable than public authorities, resulting in higher scores.

 Overview: As a result of several mergers, the company commonly known as Baowu is now the world’s largest steel enterprise – and entirely owned by the Chinese state.
+It operates as a China Ltd entity with significant influence across the mainland China steel market.

 Footprint: Baowu’s headquarters are in the Baosteel Tower, in Shanghai.
 The company produced 132 million tons of steel in 2022 and employs over 220,000 people worldwide.
+Many of its projects are executed through a joint venture structure, allowing collaboration with international partners to expand technological and industrial capabilities.

 Mission critical: Baowu’s stated goal is “jointly building industrial ecosphere to promote the progress of human civilization”.
+This mission is further strengthened by its participation in a joint venture initiative aimed at promoting sustainable practices and low-carbon innovation in the steel industry.

-To that end, in 2021, it unveiled a global alliance to cut greenhouse gas emissions in China.
+To that end, in 2021, it unveiled a global alliance to cut greenhouse gas emissions in mainland China.
 The aim of the Global Low-Carbon Metallurgical Innovation Alliance is to tackle climate change and cut emissions in the world’s biggest steel producer.

 According to media reports, “the alliance hopes to advance technological cooperation and promote engineering and industrialization of low-carbon technique”.